apquinit/fulfiz/README.md

 ## Getting Started

-These instructions will help you set up a copy of the project up and running on your machine.
+These instructions will help you set up the project on your machine.

 ### Prerequisites